joejag/talk-mob_programming_and_lego/notes/parts/1_mob.md

 Three things help -
 * knowing what example scenario you are solving (whiteboard it)
 * speaking at the highest level the typist can work at (extract method, highlight lines 10-14 and press Ctrl-X-M)
-* Trusting the navigators, you know the example - let them direct the solution for 4 minutes - after that you can comment
+* Trusting the navigators, you know the example - let them direct the solution for 4 minutes - after that you can comment (Time bound trust)

 # Ideal Size